Automatic design of Hamiltonians: Applications

 \subsubsection{Read-Rezayi state}

-The Read-Rezayi state~\cite{RRstate1999} (RR) is a possible description of the $\nu=13/5$ FQHE (it's particle-hole conjugate (cRR) - the $\nu=12/5$ FQHE).
+The Read-Rezayi state~\cite{RRstate1999} (RR) is a possible description~\cite{ReadRezayi2009,RRDShengHaldaneDMRGPRL2015,Pakrouski201612fifth} of the $\nu=13/5$ FQHE (its particle-hole conjugate (cRR) - of the $\nu=12/5$ FQHE).
 It is a gapped topological phase with quasiparticle excitations governed by non-Abelian braiding statistics complex enough to implement universal quantum computing~\cite{NayakReviewQuantComp2008}.
 The RR state can be exactly generated as the ground state of the 4-body Hamiltonian with only contact 4-body interaction turned on.
-Here we again attempt to approximate the generating Hamiltonian of the RR state with only 2-body Hamiltonian terms.
+Here we again attempt to approximate the generating Hamiltonian of the RR state with much simpler interaction only involving 2-body terms.
+The systems with the number of holes between 4 and $N^{max}_{h~tr}$ (where $N^{max}_{h~tr}$ is from 8 to 12, see Tables~\ref{tab:overlapsRRMinimal} and~\ref{tab:overlapsRRCoulomb}) will be used in optimisation.

 While looking for the minimal generating model we find that all $V_m$ for $m>7$ are irrelevant and converge to zero.
 The results for the optimal values of the remaining 3 pseudopotentials are presented in Table~\ref{tab:overlapsRRMinimal}.